lucav76/Fibry/README.md

 If you start to use Fibry and find some bugs, please notify me.
 The API is going to change a bit, while I start to use it in more real-world projects.
 Nothing drastic, but you might find a new parameter in some methods.
 I apologise for that, but it will be necessary.

-As of today, not every network operation is *fiber friendly*.
+There are some network operations that are not virtual thread friendly, but the network stack of Java 15+ has been basically rewritten to support Loom.
 You can find a list of what works and what does not [here](https://wiki.openjdk.java.net/display/loom/Networking+IO).
-In particular, UDP is only supported starting from Java 15.
-Selectors are also problematic, but as avoiding non-blocking operation is a key goal of fibers, this should not be a concern.

 Enjoy!